Mirae (band)

 Mirae (stylized in all caps), was a South Korean boy band formed in 2021 under DSP Media.
 The group consisted of seven members: Lien, Lee Jun-hyuk, Yoo Dou-hyun, Khael, Son Dong-pyo, Park Si-young, and Jang Yu-bin.
-They debuted on March 17, 2021, with the extended play (EP) Killa and officially disbanded on July 9, 2024, with only Son remaining in the agency, during its career, the group released five extended plays and six singles in Korean and one single in Japanese.
+They debuted on March 17, 2021, with the extended play (EP) Killa and officially disbanded on July 9, 2024, with only Son Dong-pyo remaining in the agency.
+During its career, the group released five extended plays and six singles in Korean and one single in Japanese.

 Name

 The group is named MIRAE, which means "future."
 In Korean, means "Future Boys."
 The logo incorporates the Korean characters that make up the group's name.
 The name of the group was inspired by their goals of pursuing a new future of K-pop, "Future Boys" means it is a name fitting for a group who will represent and lead the new future of K-Pop.
 The four consonants, ㅁㄹㅅㄴ, of their group name in Korean designed in a perfect hexagon.